-Oscar joined the condensed matter group in August 2009 with the objective of leading innovative, multidisciplinary research in organic spintronics.
-His research pursuits a multidisciplinary approach to nanotechnology, aiming to discover new paradigms arising from the combination of spin, molecular materials and quantum effects.
+Oscar is an academic at the University of Leeds that pursuits the use of sustainable materials and technologies in electronics and computing.
+His research pursuits a multidisciplinary approach to nanotechnology and information storage, aiming to discover new paradigms arising from the combination of spin, molecular materials and quantum effects.

 After graduating from the Physics department at the University of Zaragoza (Spain), Oscar became an intern at the National Laboratory of Intense Magnetic Fields (LNCMP) in Toulouse (France) as a research Erasmus scholar.
 During this time, he studied the electron-magnon (spin wave) interaction by doing simulations and measurements of the magnetoresistance of 3d transition metals at high magnetic fields (5-60 T), successfully determining the physical parameters for the magnons and their interaction with electrons.